mumbleskates/bilrost/README.md

 decoded from a byte string in distinguished mode, is not modified, and is then re-encoded, it will emit the exact same byte string.

+For this reason, `bilrost` will refuse to derive `DistinguishedMessage` if there are any ignored fields.

 The best proxy of this expectation of an [equivalence relation][equiv] in Rust is the [`Eq`][eq] trait, which denotes that there is an equivalence relation between all values of any type that implements it.
 Therefore, this trait is